 A student can only eliminate credit deficiencies - but not grade point average deficiencies - by successfully completing course work at another institution and transferring the credits to Whitworth University.
 Transfer credits used to satisfy credit deficiencies cannot be credits that were earned prior to the term in which the student incurred the deficiencies.
 Once the transfer credits have been posted to the student's academic record at Whitworth, the student should contact the financial aid office to have aid reinstated for the upcoming semester.

-Financial aid reinstatement awards are based on available funds at the time the eligibility is regained; therefore, students might not receive a financial aid award that is consistent with prior years' awards.
+Financial aid reinstatement offers are based on available funds at the time the eligibility is regained; therefore, students might not receive a financial aid offer that is consistent with prior years' offers.

 Financial Aid Satisfactory Academic Progress Records

 Financial aid satisfactory academic progress records are kept in the student's financial aid file.
 These records do not appear on the student's permanent academic record (transcript) in the registrar's office.